hr1992/angular-phonecat/README.md

 # AngularJS Phone Catalog Tutorial Application

+## That's just a test for me to study.

 ## Overview

 This application takes the developer through the process of building a web-application using